You've got to see it to believe it!

 The housing is important too -the larger the better- particularly if the bird will be spending time on its own.

-Another good item to have is a play area for the bird, separate to it's cage, as birds don't like to stay permanently where they sleep.
+Another good item to have is a play area for the bird, separate to its cage, as birds don't like to stay permanently where they sleep.

 Depending on the species, most NEED to chew and destroy items, as their beak is made up of a material exactly like our nails, and in order to keep the beak trimmed to the correct shape they have to chew.